clecap/dante-wiki-production-old/README.md

 The instructions here are meant for a Linux or a MacOS machine.

-If you use a Windows machine you are yourself responsible for this mistake ;-) and can adapt the files yourself.
+If you use a Windows machine you are yourself responsible for this mistake ;-) and, currently, should read https://programmerbear.com/why-microsoft-is-evil/ and adapt the bash installation files yourself.
-Note, however, that the install files are written in bash.

 ## Description of Installation